peer-open-source/xara-docs/source/user/manual/analysis/algorithm/LinearAlgorithm.rst

 .. note::

-   As the tangent matrix typically will not change during the analysis in case of an elastic system it is highly advantageous to use the ``factorOnce`` option.
+   In the case of an elastic system, the tangent matrix will not change during the analysis, and it is highly advantageous to use the ``factorOnce`` option.
    Do not use this option if you have a nonlinear system and you want the tangent used to be actual tangent at time of the analysis step.

-   The Linear algorithm requires no :ref:`test` and will complain if one is provided.
-This means that convergence is not checked.
+   The Linear algorithm requires no :ref:`test` and will issue a warning if one is provided.
+This means that convergence is *not* checked.

-   Certain transient explicit :ref:`integrators <integrator>` require a Linear algorithm.
+   Certain transient explicit :ref:`integrators <integrator>` require a *Linear* algorithm.

 Example
 -------

-The following examples demonstrate the command to create a Linear solution algorithm.
+The following examples demonstrate the command to create a *Linear* solution algorithm.

 .. tabs::